Nabil El-Nayal: Biography

-In February 2015 Nabil was shortlisted for the LVMH Prize and invited to show at Paris Fashion Week and in July he showed a collection to private clients at the 2015 Haute Couture Paris Fashion Week.
-Here Nabil's talent and devotion to his craft were applauded by Sarah Mower (Contributing Editor to American Vogue), Delphine Arnault (Executive Vice President, Louis Vuitton), Nicolas Ghesquiere (Creative Director, Louis Vuitton) and Karl Lagerfeld, who upon seeing the collection exclaimed “I love it!
-I love it!
-I love it!” and bought, what has since become affectionately named 'The Karl Shirt', for his collaborator Amanda Harlech.
-In February 2016, Lagerfeld continued to show his support for the brand, photographing Jerry Hall in Nabil's pieces as part of V Magazine’s V100 issue.
-Nabil was an LVMH Prize finalist in June 2017 and was invited to present his work at the Louis Vuitton Foundation in Paris.

-In July 2016 the National Museum of Scotland revealed a collaboration with Nabil Nayal, featuring two pieces from the SS16 collection alongside a host of designers to form part of a new permanent exhibition dedicated to international fashion and textiles.
-In September 2017, Nabil designed an exclusive piece for Lorde’s Melodrama world tour.
-In May 2018, NABIL NAYAL was announced as a recipient of the British Fashion Council, Fashion Trust Grant that offers business support through financial grants and mentoring to promising British designers.

-In July 2018, Nabil graduated with a PhD in Fashion from Manchester Metropolitan University, Fashion Institute.
+In July 2018, El-Nayal graduated with a PhD in Fashion from Manchester Metropolitan University, Fashion Institute.
 His thesis was titled ‘Disruption as a Generative Principle in Fashion Design.
-The ‘Elizabethan Sportswear’ Collections of Nabil Nayal’.In September 2018 the brand delivered their debut presentation on the official London Fashion Week schedule and made history by becoming the first brand to host a LFW show at the British Library.
+The ‘Elizabethan Sportswear’ Collections of Nabil Nayal’.
+In September 2018 the brand delivered their debut presentation on the official London Fashion Week schedule and was the first brand to host a LFW show at the British Library.
 The SS19 collection incorporated rare Elizabethan archives into the collection, including the Tilbury speech by Elizabeth I. In February 2019, the brand's showed their AW19 collection at London Fashion Week, with inspiration from Marie Antoinette.

 In April 2019, 'The Library Collection' launched at Selfridges London.
-In May 2019, NABIL NAYAL was, again, a recipient of the 2019 BFC Fashion Trust Grant.
+In May 2019 he won the 2019 BFC Fashion Trust Grant.

 Notable clients

-His clothes are worn by celebrities such as Florence Welch, Lady Gaga, Rihanna, Claudia Schiffer Victoria Beckham, and Lorde.
+His clothes have been worn by Lady Gaga, Claudia Schiffer and Lorde.
 Karl Lagerfeld commissioned Nabil to make a shirt for his muse and collaborator Amanda Harlech, who then styled and photographed Jerry Hall wearing it for the V Magazine 100 issue.